 Peter Fallon has given readings in the US, Europe, Canada, China and Japan.
 In 1990 he edited, with Derek Mahon, the best-selling anthology The Penguin Book of Contemporary Irish Poetry.

-The Georgics of Virgil, (a Poetry Book Society Recommended Translation), and a dramatization of Tarry Flynn, the novel by Patrick Kavanagh, were published in 2004.
+The Georgics of Virgil, (a Poetry Book Society Recommended Translation), and a dramatization of Tarry Flynn (the novel by Patrick Kavanagh) were published in 2004.
 The Georgics was subsequently published by Oxford in its World’s Classics series.
-His most recent collections are The Company of Horses (2007) and Strong, My Love (2014).
+In 2017 version of Hesiod’s Deeds and Their Days was published.
+Other collections include Eye to Eye, News of the World: Selected and New Poems, The Company of Horses (2007) and Strong, My Love (2014)

 Peter Fallon received the 1993 O’Shaughnessy Poetry Award from the Irish American Cultural Institute.
 He was the inaugural Heimbold Professor of Irish Studies at Villanova University and has been Burns Professor at Boston College.
 He is a member of Aosdána and Honorary Member of the RHA.
 He lives in Loughcrew in County Meath where he farmed for many years.

 Peter Fallon Titles